wwselleck/solaire-discord/README.md

 ## Commands
 Commands are probably what you think of first when thinking about chat bots.
+They let you type something like

+> !ban @someAnnoyingUser mean

-They let you type something like in a text room and have a bot user perform that action for you.
+in a text room and have a bot user perform that action for you.

 Solaire lets you define your bot's commands by writing out a definition string that maps very closely to how you'd actually use the command in your Discord server.

 To demonstrate how to define commands in Solaire, we'll build a command for banning users from your server, starting with the simplest possible definition, and working up to a more complex definition using the ease-of-use options that Solaire provides.
 ```js
    const bot = Solaire.create({
     ...